jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 Once the ~~lunch~~ data was ready, we just needed to feed the ~~troll~~ GAN.

+And our experience of using midi directly for the GAN is perfectly summarized by the following poem:

-We could just use the midi as input...
+We used the midi as input
-Well, we tryed...
+Well, at least we tryed
-...we have some problems...
+we faced some problems
-... and we gave up.
+and hence, gave up.

 You know, everyone uses Deep Learning with images, why should we do otherwise?

-So instead of using midis directly, we created images with them.
+So, instead of using midis directly, we created images with them, cause, due to the nature of the midi files, it is quite simple to visualize/represent them as images.
 Such as this one [meter imagen]

-And then

-## Finding the right data

-# Okay, so how is music represented?

-## Midi

-## Images
+Once at the image domain it was easier to work with the problem, as there is much more content dealing with image and training of nets.

+# GAN structure

+Let's take a breath for a second.
+We started talking about how well GANs are supposed to work in the creation of new unheared soinus, but what are GANs exactly?

+GANs were introduced in the work [ ] and are essentially two separate models that are trained together with an opposed purpose.
+One of the models, the generative, generates new data samples, the second model, the discriminative, tells whether the data is original or it was created by the generative model.
+Due to their behavior, they are typicall compared to a counterfeiter and a cop.
+The counterfeiter keeps improving the quality of the works while the cop gets better at detecting which ones are real or faked.

+During the training process, the counterfeiter gets much better on creating new data []

 # Let's do the magic

-## Fitting a GAN with images